teuton-software/teuton/docs/learn/example-09-preserve.md

 # Example: learn-09-preserve

-> This example is on GitHub repository at `examples/learn-09-preserve/`.
+> Example files at `examples/learn-09-preserve/` folder.

 Every time we run teuton test, older output report files are overwritten with new reports. if you want to preserve old versions then use `preserve`.